osaosemwen/sims-s3/README.md

 I currently deployed a serverless Text to Audio application using Polly on AWS.
 Its quite cool, using S3, Lambda functions, DynamoDB, APIs, SNS, and S3 buckets. here is the link: https://s3.amazonaws.com/osespractice-polly-website2018/index.html

+WHen I connect this to Alexa, I would create its repository.
+Thanks!!